Research and innovation driving transformative change

 - deploying, demonstrating and de-risking solutions

 - engaging citizens in social innovation

 The Commission is making available €1 billion under the Green Deal call - the last and biggest call under Horizon 2020.
 The call is designed to respond to the climate crisis, provide more protection to Europe’s biodiversity and habitats under threat, and accelerate a sustainable recovery.

-A call info day and brokerage event will take place at the virtual European Research and Innovation Days on 23-24 September 2020.
+The Horizon 2020 Green Deal Call info day took place at the virtual European Research and Innovation Days on 23 September 2020.

 Europe’s green research and innovation investments

 Horizon Europe is the EU's next research and innovation programme starting in 2021.

 Its powerful instruments and innovative governance will drive the necessary systemic changes to reach climate neutrality and ensure an inclusive ecological and economic transition.